Selection of novel candidate HKGs based on RNA-seq data

 A comprehensive ranking of the four methods examined

-NCBP3, SDHA, PTPRA were the 3 most stable HKGs across all samples with scores within a tight range, calculated at 0.096, 0.099, and 0.108, respectively.
+NCBP3, SDHA, PTPRA were the 3 most stable HKGs across all samples with scores within a tight range, calculated final score (FS) of 0.096, 0.099, and 0.108, respectively.
 They were also preferably ranked in groups 1-4 relative to other genes and were therefore considered to be the 3 most promising candidate HKGs, and were advanced for further validation.

-Validation of HKGs by DKK1, SHH, and FGF5 genes
+Validation of the recommended HKGs by DKK1, SHH, and FGF5 genes

 Based on the above analyses, 3 target genes (DKK1, SHH, and FGF5) were further characterized based on their changes in expression levels during the secondary hair follicle cycle (T1, T2, T3) with normalizations using different single HKG and multi-gene combinations.
-It was observed that NCBP3, SDHA, and EEF2 were the top 3 HKGs in group 2 (factor: hair follicle cycle) based on expression stability.
+It was observed that NCBP3, SDHA, and EEF2 were the top 3 HKGs in group 2 (factor: hair follicle cycle) based on their ComprFinder FS values.
 Therefore, it can be concluded that the combination of NCBP3+SDHA+EEF2 was the best-normalized gene set for group 2.
 Since these 3 genes (NCBP3, SDHA, and PTPRA) are possibly the most important candidate HKGs, they were further characterized to determine optimal combinations for normalization of gene expression studies.
-Four multi-gene combinations, including NCBP3+SDHA+PTPRA, NCBP3+SDHA, NCBP3+PTPRA, and SDHA+PTPRA, in addition to 3 single-genes (NCBP3, SDHA, and PTPRA) were used for the analysis.
+Four multi-gene combinations, including NCBP3+SDHA+PTPRA, NCBP3+SDHA, NCBP3+PTPRA, and SDHA+PTPRA, in addition to 3 single-genes (NCBP3, SDHA, and PTPRA) were added to this analysis.
 Conversely, ACTB and GAPDH were used for comparison and were also examined as the multi-gene combination ACTB+GAPDH.
 In total, 11 multi-gene combinations or single genes were used as normalization factors.
-For multiple gene combinations, the geometric average of their Ct value was calculated.
-The relative gene expression level was calculated as 2-ΔCt, ΔCt= Δ (Cttarget gene-CtHKGs).

 As is shown in Figure 4A, the expression profiles of DKK1 were similarly obtained using the 8 stable single-gene and multi-gene combinations.
 Furthermore, it was observed that DKK1 was more highly expressed in T2 compared to T1, and it was most highly expressed during the T3.
 Among the unstable single- and multi-gene combinations, only ACTB and ACTB+GAPDH performed similarly to the stable genes.
 However, the gene expression profile as normalized by GAPDH was different from the other conditions, and no significant difference has been identified among T1, T2, and T3.
 Expression of the SHH gene was even during the T1 and T2, but there was a significant decrease in T3 (Figure 4B).
 The 5 multi-gene combinations and NCBP3, SDHA identified this trend, but PTPRA did not.
 Though the GAPDH-normalized gene expression profile had similar trends to stable multi-gene combinations, ACTB was different.
 The combination of ACTB + GAPDH identified this expression change as a trend, but was not able to detect significant changes in expression.
 The expression profile of the FGF5 gene, when normalized by the most stable candidate HKGs used individually or in combination here, were very similar.
 High expression levels were observed in T2, but no statistical significance was identified relative to T1 and T3 (Figure 4C).
 The combination of ACTB + GAPDH showed a similar pattern to the stable HKGs, but when ACTB and GAPDH were used individually, the expression patterns were completely different.
 Furthermore, significant differences in ACTB were also identified in T2 relative to T1.